MasBioCoding/MasBioCoding.github.io/_posts/2023-12-08-visualising_a_full_leaf.md

 This can go on and on and every time we gain something, but we also leave behind the world we knew.
 And looking back at the full leaf, we feel only more wonder, but no satisfaction.
 In this project I am trying to marry the world we know, to the world too small to see.
 I want you to have acces to the leaf in it's entirety without distinction from it's cellular composition.
 Image stitching and focus stacking allow for this.
-I have created a single large image composed of hundreds of photo's.
+I have created a single large image composed of hundreds of photos.
 This allows you to zoom in to any part of the leaf and see it's cells, while at the same time keeping the perspective of the leaf as a whole.
-Go ahead and try:
+Zoom in to see details.

 ![top](/images/full_leaf/plantbovenkantq4_Panorama-1.jpg)
 ![bottom](/images/full_leaf/plantonderkantq4_Panorama-1.jpg)